 The Reserve Bank of India (RBI) is India’s central banking and monetary authority, which controls the loans offered by banks and non-banking financial institutions to government entities, businesses, and consumers and controls the availability of funds in the financial system for credit.

-The Reserve Bank of India (RBI) is an institution which regulates and supervises the financial system and prescribes broad parameters of banking operations within which the country’s banking and financial system functions.
+The Reserve Bank of India (RBI) is an institution which regulates and supervises the financial system and prescribes broad parameters of banking operations within which the Indian banking and financial system functions.

 How RBI came into existence?

 Today you understand RBI as central banking institution that maintains the flow of money in the economy, regulates the offering of loans, issue currency notes.
-But you all might be interested in knowing the history of RBI and the following questions might be arising in your mind: –
+But you all might be interested in knowing the History of RBI and some of the following questions might be arising in your mind: –

 How RBI made its existence in the Indian economy?

-What idea made realizing the need of an institution like RBI?
+What idea made realizing the need for an institution like RBI?